microsoft/language-server-protocol/_specifications/specification-3-17.md

 	 * existing text with a completion text.
 Since this can usually not be
 	 * predetermined by a server it can report both ranges.
 Clients need to
 	 * signal support for `InsertReplaceEdits` via the
-	 * `textDocument.completion.insertReplaceSupport` client capability
+	 * `textDocument.completion.completionItem.insertReplaceSupport` client
-	 * property.
+	 * capability property.
 	 *
 	 * *Note 1:* The text edit's range as well as both ranges from an insert
 	 * replace edit must be a [single line] and they must contain the position